google/skia-buildbot/autoroll/README.md

 eg. Skia, into a parent project, eg. Chrome.

-For Sheriffs of Parent Projects
+For Gardeners of Parent Projects
 -------------------------------

 If a roll has caused a breakage, feel free to revert first and ask questions